bedato/blog/README.md

 - Check App by accessing localhost in your browser
 - Enter container with `docker exec -it blog_laravel.test_1 bash`
 - Migrate and Seed Database with the artisan command `php artisan db:migrate --seed`
-- Access Database from the credentials in the .env file (if you don't have the .env file contact me please)
+- Access Database from the credentials in the .env file

 ## Access /posts endpoint